heyjulieh/react-todo-walkthrough-jquery/README.md

 ## Learning Objectives
 - Build a todo app in React that persists with a backend
 - Use React Router to deep link
-- Use axios promise library to retrieve data from a back end
+- Use AJAX to retrieve data from a back end
 - Pass state from parent components to children as props
 - Pass state from children components to their parents as arguments to functions